rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 In some situations, the magic number appears to be 3 (the concept + 2 constituent chunks)[^magic3].
 Notice, it would be hard to enumerate chunks involved in a classic imperative program, but that number will be >> 7.

-[^chunking]: See this wiki page: [Chunking](https://psychology.fandom.com/wiki/Chunking).
-For me thinking about a big chunk without a context, e.g. OOP or, say, topology triggers some high level information plus a seemingly random example.
+[^chunking]: See this wiki page: [_add_blank_target Chunking](https://psychology.fandom.com/wiki/Chunking).
+For me. thinking about a big chunk without a context, e.g. OOP or topology triggers some high level information plus a seemingly random example, thinking more causes my brain to wander down some path.
+"Tell me everything you know about ..." is not something I could do.
-So I do not think we load a whole huge chunk into working memory, but can operate using chunks of seemingly unlimited size.
+So I do not think we load a whole huge chunk into working memory, but we can operate using chunks of seemingly unlimited size.

-[^magic3]: Examples of concepts in programming that come with 2 chunks: assignment statement, function (input and output) function application (function and input), function composition.
+[^magic3]: Examples of concepts in programming that come with 2 chunks: assignment statement, function (input and output), function application (function and input), function composition.
 This pattern allows for very big chunks, here are examples with 2 big chunks I have worked a lot with in the past: algebraic topology, compensated compactness (using measure theory to study PDEs).
-Moving closer to programming, good bigger chunk examples are: computation laws (properties), operational semantics rules, Curry-Howard correspondence.
+Moving closer to programming, good bigger chunk examples are: compuation laws, computation properties, operational semantics rules, Curry-Howard correspondence.
 Mathematical theorems mostly follow this pattern (e.g. in context of programming "Simply typed lambda calculus is strongly normalizing").
-It appears that we can, indeed,  do great things with 2 chunks, However, I have not found much psychological research on 3 being the magic number.
 A candy: "Dhall is strongly normalizing".
+It appears that we can, indeed,  do great things focusing on 2 chunks, However, I have not found much psychological research on 3 being the magic number.

 The idea of decomposing the program into fewer (but bigger) "chunks" that interact in a clear way has been around for as long as I can remember.
 We will examine this idea in terms of _Cognitive Load Theory_.